vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    </details>

-4. Delete the Helm chart of the current version of the addon.
-This is necessary for successfully removing the PVCs and CRDs sets that are used by the addon.
+4. Delete the Helm chart of the current version of the add-on.
+This is necessary for successfully removing the PVCs and CRDs sets that are used by the add-on.

    ```bash
    helm uninstall -n $NAMESPACE $CHART_NAME --wait --timeout 600s
    ```

-5. Get a list of PVCs that have been used by the addon:
+5. Get a list of PVCs that have been used by the add-on:

    ```bash
    kubectl -n $NAMESPACE get pvc